 - Swishing tail

-You can only speculate what your pet is dreaming about… but we like to think in most cases, they’re dreaming of their favourite thing.
+You can only speculate what your pet is dreaming about… but we like to think in most cases, they’re dreaming of their favorite thing.
 You.